The Multivariate Bernoulli detector: Change point estimation in discrete survival analysis: Introduction

 Moreover, our focus is on discrete survival data in the presence of multiple, competing risks that can cause an event.
 Traditional analyses often consider a single risk with events due to other risks, e.g.\ other causes of death, treated as censoring.
 However, this generally violates the common assumption of independent censoring \citep{Schmid2020}.
 Moreover, such analyses can lead to misestimation of hazards and covariate effects \citep{Andersen2012}.
+Here we consider data from the Medical Information Mart for Intensive Care IV \citep[\mbox{MIMIC\nobreakdash-IV},][]{Johnson2023} database on length of stay in an intensive care unit (ICU), typically reported discretely in days.
+While the MIMIC\nobreakdash-IV database documents admission and discharge times down to the minute, it is recommended to perform survival analysis using discrete day units.
+This approach is preferred because admission and discharge times within a single day are significantly determined by hospital protocols and staff decisions, rather than purely reflecting the patients' health conditions.
+The study considers three competing events that can terminate an ICU stay: discharge to home (69.0\%), transfer to another medical facility (21.4\%), and in-hospital death (6.1\%).

 The two main approaches for competing risks with discrete times are cause-specific hazard functions and the subdistribution hazard model \citep{Schmid2020}.
 The latter is more suitable when interest is in one out of many risks.
-The first approach usually exploits methods from generalised linear models (GLMs), enabling maximum likelihood estimation, variable selection and other methods from GLMs such as in \citet{Tutz1995} and \citet*{Most2016}.
-Our work places itself within this approach, focussing on scenarios with few risks which are each of interest and thus consider cause-specific hazards, i.e.\ a hazard function for each risk.
-We propose a model for discrete time-to-event data under competing risks with flexible yet simple dependence across risks by building on recent advances in multivariate change point analysis.
+The first approach usually exploits methods from generalized linear models (GLMs), enabling maximum likelihood estimation, variable selection and other methods from GLMs such as in \citet{Tutz1995} and \citet*{Most2016}.
+Our work places itself within this approach, focussing on scenarios with few risks and thus considers cause-specific hazards, i.e.\ a hazard function for each risk, introducing dependence across risks by building on recent advances in change point analysis.